 1. Boundaries and Respect,

 We give students and young people the tools to grow and change, and the confidence to feel safe.
 By aiming to be ‘Upstanders,’ students start to choose how they’ll contribute positively at home, school, and in their communities, becoming more inclusive citizens.

 Sources can be found at: https://bullyingnoway.gov.au/understanding-bullying/bullying-research

 of students who were bullied online were also bullied in person.

-Year 4 to Year 9 Australian students (27%) reported being bullied every few weeks or more often.
+27% of Australian students from Year 4 to Year 9 reported experiencing bullying every few weeks or more frequently.

 young school students reported experiencing online bullying in any one year.

 was the most common bullying behaviour reported, followed by